 14. Average Age of Query

-This metric gives an estimate of how long an unresolved query stays open if it wasn’t resolved in the first attempt.
+This is one of the many of the call center performance metrics that give you an estimate of how long an unresolved query stays open if it wasn’t resolved in the first attempt.
 It’s obvious that the average age of query should be low for better customer experience.
 It can be calculated by the following formula.

 Average age of query = Total time of open queries / Total number of open queries